Fox's Book of Martyrs

 news received 1000 crowns of the cardinal of Lorraine for his ungodly message.

-The king also commanded the day to be kept with every demonstration of joy,
+The king also commanded the day to be kept with every

-who gave great sums of money for their ransom were immediately after slain; and
+gave great sums of money for their ransom were immediately after slain; and several towns, which were under the king's promise of

-were cut off as soon as they delivered themselves up, on those promises, to his
+delivered themselves up, on those promises, to his generals or captains.

 At